Datamuseum-DK/Q1-Emulator/docs/source/pl1.rst

 Q1
 ^^

 The Q1 program uses tracks 16 - 20, but only 16 -18 were available.
+There are
+several missing lines.
+A few related to initialisation of text variables have been reconstructed.